 Behind every AI flashcard app is a stack of technologies that would have seemed like science fiction a decade ago.
-Natural language processing, computer vision, speech recognition, and machine learning algorithms work together to transform raw information into optimized learning experiences.
-But how exactly does this all fit together?
-And what separates a truly intelligent flashcard system from one that merely slaps "AI" on its marketing page?
+Natural language processing, computer vision, speech recognition, and machine learning algorithms work together to turn raw information into a study schedule.
+But how does that stack fit together, and what separates a system that actually understands your material from one that merely slaps "AI" on its marketing page?

 The AI Flashcard App Technology Stack

 A modern AI flashcard app is not a single technology but rather an orchestration of multiple AI subsystems, each handling a different stage of the learning pipeline.
-Understanding these components helps explain why some apps produce dramatically better results than others.
+The differences between good and bad apps live inside specific layers, not in whether the stack is present at all.

 The core technology stack typically includes four layers:

-3. Card Generation Layer: AI constructs question-answer pairs, cloze deletions, and multi-modal cards that follow evidence-based flashcard design principles.
+- Card Generation Layer: AI constructs question-answer pairs, cloze deletions (fill-in-the-blank cards where a key word is hidden), and multi-modal cards that follow evidence-based flashcard design principles.

 What makes this stack powerful is the feedback loop between layers.
 When a user struggles with a card during review, that signal propagates back through the system: the review optimizer adjusts scheduling, the card generator may create supplementary cards targeting the weak concept, and the knowledge extraction layer refines its understanding of what constitutes "difficult" material for that particular learner.